rllko/Multi-Tenant-Auth-Service/README.md

 ### Where it sits in the middleware chain

-The crypto layer wraps the handler: it decrypts inbound bodies before model binding and encrypts outbound bodies after the handler returns, so endpoint code only ever sees plaintext DTOs.
+The cryptographic layer encloses the handler: it decrypts the body prior to model binding and encrypts the body after handler execution, such that only plain DTOs can be received.

 ```mermaid
 flowchart LR